 Uncontaminated stormwater run-on and run-off will be directed away from the transfer station building entrances by site design and grading to a storm water pond.
+Details for the drainage system and associated design demonstrations are included in Appendix A, Surface Water Drainage Report.
 The transfer station building interior where waste is managed will not result in any storm-generated run-off since the transfer station building is completely covered.